 North Carolina Inshore Fishing: Light Tackle and Fly Spring-Summer-Fall.
-Wing Shooter’s note: Traditional Rail Bird/Marsh Hen Hunting charters throughout the Sept-Oct-Nov seasons.
+Traditional Rail Bird/Marsh Hen Hunting charters Sept-Oct-Nov seasons.

-A saltwater inshore fishing and wing shooting outfitter for North Carolina’s coastal back country.
-We offer individuals a unique opportunity to get into the back country- behind our barrier sea islands!
-Experience the low country outdoors.
-We do skinny water flats fishing with spinning tackle and fly via sight fishing for many different inshore species- throughout the various seasons of the year!
+Experience skinny water flats fishing with spinning tackle or fly fishing for many different inshore species- throughout the various seasons of the year!

 80% of my clients enjoy light tackle Sight fishing….and approximately 20% of my clients are flyfishing affectionado’s!
 You can stalk tailing Redfish through flooding spartina grass flats, amid crabs, and skipping shrimp during the warmer seasons of the year.
 Spring-Summer-Fall months during big flood tide days you can access areas where we can wade fish, or be poled by your guide through wilderness regions and shallow flats; or you could fish secluded bays, back-country areas, or saltwater duck ponds if its too windy to get out on bigger waters.
 You can cast from one of my forward casting platforms where the redfish hide from bottle-nose dolphin that love to gobble up reds.